AmpersandHQ/ampersand-magento2-upgrade-patch-helper/README.md

   - html (knockout templates)
 - Plugins for methods which have been affected by the upgrade.
 - Queue consumers which were added or removed
+- Declarative schema
-- Declarative schema (db_schema.xml) table additions/removals/changes
+  - db_schema.xml table additions/removals/changes
+  - Setup Patch Data patches
+  - Setup Schema Data patches
+- Setup Scripts

 For a detailed breakdown of each check, an example, and the recommended actions please see [docs/CHECKS_AVAILABLE.md](./docs/CHECKS_AVAILABLE.md)